LeonardoBaliza/airflow-dbt-datasf-fire-incidents/README.md

 #### Description

 The `incremental_load.py` DAG handles the regular ingestion of new or updated fire incident records from the DataSF API.
 It is designed to run on a schedule, fetching only data that has changed since the last 2 days, and updating the data warehouse accordingly.

+#### Merge & Deduplication Strategy

+The incremental loader implements a robust merge and deduplication strategy to ensure data consistency and accuracy:

+1. **Time-based Incremental Loading**:
+   - Uses Airflow's logical_date (execution_date) to determine the appropriate look-back period
+   - Queries the Socrata API for records with `data_as_of` timestamp greater than or equal to 2 days before the execution date
+   - This overlap window ensures no data is missed due to processing delays or timezone differences

+2. **Upsert Mechanism**:
+   - Implements a database-level upsert (INSERT ...
+ON CONFLICT) operation using PostgreSQL's native capabilities
+   - Uses the unique `id` field as the conflict identifier to detect duplicates
+   - When a duplicate is detected, the existing record is completely replaced with the new data
+   - This approach handles both new records and updates to existing records in a single transaction

+3. **Late-arriving Data Handling**:
+   - The 2-day lookback window accommodates late-arriving data
+   - Records updated after initial ingestion are automatically captured in subsequent runs
+   - Historical corrections and amendments are properly integrated without manual intervention

+4. **Transaction Safety**:
+   - All database operations are wrapped in a transaction
+   - Automatic rollback occurs if any part of the process fails
+   - Ensures database consistency even during partial failures

+5. **Batch Processing**:
+   - Data is fetched and processed in batches of 1,000 records
+   - Improves memory efficiency and allows processing of large datasets
+   - Records are committed every 1,000 rows to balance transaction size with performance

+This strategy provides a reliable method for keeping the fire incidents dataset current while handling edge cases such as data corrections, delayed updates, and ensuring no duplicate records exist in the final dataset.

 #### Usage